Southlands Hospital – brief history

 The Admin, School of Nursing and Refectory Block – this has been substantially remodelled leaving just the outside walls and just 2/3rds of the Refectory structure left.
 The internal layout is unrecognisable as apartments have now been constructed inside.

 The Gatehouse complex is substantially intact – although the roofs and walls have been replaced and re-designed to allow for partitioning for flats and apartments.
-The casual wards have been completely re-designed to provide apartments – although if you look closely you can see the original stone-breaking cell windows alongside the new front doors.
+The casual wards have been completely re-designed to provide apartments.
+The stone breaking cells were completely demolished although the windows are referenced in the new designs of the new facades.

 Photographs taken in 2009 of the dark and derelict Casual Wards that had been used for ancillary storage for decades show how the cells had been opened up with the partition walls demolished.
 The vagrant cells have the tell-tale windows at 6 foot height, whilst the stone-breaking cell windows are characteristically at knee height.
 This enabled the stones to be smashed and hauled at the grate over the window to fall through to the outside.